Optimization of CNOT circuits on limited connectivity architecture: Depth optimization on the near-term quantum devices

-Due to decoherence in the near-term quantum devices, the quantum computing task should be finished in a short time.
+Due to the decoherence with the execution time of the near-term quantum devices, it is meaningful to decrease the execution time for a given quantum circuit.
 Although Algorithm \textbf{ROWCOL} can also be used to optimize the depth of any given CNOT circuit, the depth of the optimized circuit is almost the same as the size.
-To our knowledge, the ancillas can reduce the depth of a circuit to a great extent.
-A bunch of work aimed to reduce the depth of CNOT circuits via designing optimized circuits with some ancillas~\cite{moore2001parallel,jiang2019optimal,brown2011ancilla}.
-In this section, we first propose a depth optimization algorithm under grid with limited ancillas, and then show the great improvements of the optimized depth compared to other existing algorithms by numerical experiment.
+To our knowledge, the ancillas can greatly reduce the depth of a quantum circuit.
+Much work has aimed to reduce the depth of CNOT circuits via designing optimized circuits with some ancillas~\cite{moore2001parallel,jiang2019optimal,brown2011ancilla}.
+In this section, we first propose a depth optimization algorithm on the NISQ devices --- grid with limited ancillas, and then show the great improvements of the optimized depth compared to other existing algorithms by numerical experiment.